 Title brands may vary from state to state.
-It’s best to check with your state’s Department of Motor Vehicles (DMV) to know what title brands it uses.
+It’s best to check with your state’s Department of Motor Vehicles (DMV) to know what to look for.

-In most cases, you should be able to insure a rebuilt title car.
+In most cases, you should be able to insure a properly repaired and rebuilt vehicle.
 According to Zachary Schneiderman, president of Schneiderman Insurance Agency in Granada Hills, California, “Insurance companies want a car to be roadworthy.”
 This means your car has passed all state inspections and has a valid title.
 “Rebuilt titles may be rejected, but it’s not common,” says Schneiderman.

-Some insurance providers, such as PEMCO, don’t offer coverage options to owners of rebuilt cars.
+Some providers, such as PEMCO, don’t offer coverage options to owners of cars with rebuilt titles.
 That’s because they’re unsure of how bad the damages were.
-It’s also because rebuilt salvage cars are a potential safety risk.
+It’s also because these vehicles are a potential safety risk.

-When you do get coverage for your rebuilt car, you should have no problem getting basic liability insurance.
-This is the minimum amount of coverage that most states require to drive.
-Liability coverage kicks in when you’re at fault in an accident.
+When you do find a provider willing to cover a rebuild, you should have no problem getting basic liability coverage.
+This is the minimum amount of auto insurance that most states require to drive.
+Liability kicks in when you’re at fault in an accident.
 It protects you from the following: